chippygames/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal1.md

 ## Explanation of this proposal
 *What do you think this proposal might mean?
 How might it be implemented?*
+It would mean Instead of each employee having their own computer permanently fixed at a desk, computers would be shared among employees. typically implementing hotdesking to replace office pcs would have to be planned thorughly to avoid disrupting any workflow you would have to assess which roles in the office requires  a pc -how many employees are in each day etc. you would also need to create a booking system to avoid chaos at the work place.

 ## Technologies and research relevant to this proposal
 *Which class sessions and personal research refers to technology in this proposal.
 Link to examples.*